 Main le ja rahi hoon…”

-Performances – Good, bad and the ugly!
+Performances – The good, the bad, and the ugly

 However, that doesn’t take away any bit of the appeal from some of the shimmering performances in the film.
-Taking the cake here is Aishwarya Rai who stuns us with that magnetic presence of hers.
+Taking the cake here is Aishwarya Rai, who stuns us with that magnetic presence of hers.
 Not known for her histrionic abilities, Rai makes full use of the opportunity and internalizes a role that seems tailor-made for her.

-Much has been said about Devdas’s desire for Paro.
-On how she is the human form of love and how she resembles a river and a gorgeous doe.
+Much has been said about Devdas’s desire for Paro — on how she is the human form of love and how she resembles a river and a gorgeous doe.
 Chandramukhi never gets her due in her liaison with Devdas.
 Even Paro declares, “Tawaif ki taqdeer mein shohar nahi hoti…”

 “Aur tumse koi pyaar nahi karta, sivaaye mere…”